GAN-based Vertical Federated Learning for Label Protection in Binary Classification

-We demonstrate that GAFM can provide better protection against LLG than vanilla SplitNN by offering more mixed intermediate gradients.
-In \citet{li2021label}, the authors showed that a small KL divergences between the intermediate gradients from two classes could upper bound the maximal amount of label information the attacker can steal via LLG.
+In this section, we show that GAFM provides stronger privacy protection against LLG by generating more mixed intermediate gradients compared to vanilla splitNN.
+Specifically, the proposition \ref{theorem:KL} from the work \cite{li2021label} states that the KL divergence between the intermediate gradients of two classes sets an upper bound on the amount of label information an attacker can obtain via any LLG attacks.